 Written by Howard Estabrook, Herman J. Mankiewicz, and William Saroyan

 There is, of course, no possibility that The Human Comedy earns its title in full.
 It's a pompous and arrogant thing, and I have a distinct recollection of it having put me off the movie every time I had to refamiliarize myself with the Best Picture nominees of the 1940s.
 Hell, I have my doubts if Balzac's own La Comedie Humaine earns its title, and that title at least has the decency to represent a vast collection of literature, 130 or so different works of varying length and purpose, ranging from full-fledged novels to unfinished essays.
 This Human Comedy, by contrast, had originated with author William Saroyan, a novelist and playwright of some repute already, who wanted to be a film director and had directly targeted Louis B. Mayer's most maudlin sensibilities with a movie script; he apparently believed his success in other media entitled him to turn in a 240-page screenplay and to make his feature directorial debut with it.
-Saroyan reputedly spent the rest of his life resentful that Mayer didn't let him, and the writer's first act upon leaving MGM was to take his unwieldy screenplay, adapt it into a novel, and publish it just in time to beat the film into the theaters.
+Saroyan reportedly spent the rest of his life resentful that Mayer didn't let him, and the writer's first act upon leaving MGM was to take his unwieldy screenplay, adapt it into a novel, and publish it just in time to beat the film into the theaters.
 (It was a widely-publicized controversy in its day, but it backfired if Saroyan's goal was spite: MGM was happy to use the novel's success in their marketing.)
 But Mayer had liked Saroyan's screenplay, after all, and tasked Howard Estabrook with streamlining it for a movie-sized runtime, and named Clarence Brown its director.

-In either medium, this Human Comedy concerns several months in the life of a mid-sized California town during the first year of America's involvement in the Second World War, and while there are many universals touched upon throughout, and a deliberate attempt to employ its protagonist as "the human" who stands in for us all (whilst touching upon those lives associated with him), there is obviously little prospect for any scope sweeping enough to really justify the title Saroyan chose.
+In either medium, this Human Comedy concerns several months in the life of a mid-sized California town during the first year of America's involvement in the Second World War, and while there are many universals touched upon throughout, and a deliberate attempt to employ its protagonist as "the human" who stands in for us all (whilst still capturing snapshots of those lives associated with him), there is obviously little prospect for any scope sweeping enough to really justify the title Saroyan chose.
 But if I would, myself, have had second, third, fourth, and fifth thoughts about letting audiences believe I was so full of myself as to call my movie The Human Comedy, I can at least say that it doesn't abuse its title, either—it doesn't completely earn it, but it sort-of earns it, and sort-of earning it is pretty amazing.

 Maybe it's because it's a little ironic in context, or at least sarcastic: if the most basic definition of "comedy" (for example, The Divine Comedy, and yes, we all get it, though none of these things really has much to do with one another) is "a story that has a happy ending," then The Human Comedy certainly fails to deliver on that promise.
-(If the most basic definition is "a story that is funny," that's not its main operating mode, either, even if it sometimes strikes comic beats.)
+(If the most basic definition is "a story that is funny," that's not its main operating mode, either, even if it often strikes comic beats.)
 Yet it's not, strictly speaking, an unhappy ending either—it's a teary and beautiful ending that seeks to preserve the already deeply-qualified happiness of several its characters, albeit certainly only for a small little while, perhaps no more than just few more hours.
 It's about, I suppose, carrying on, retaining dignity and purpose in the face of a brutal and unfair world.
 If I remind you it was made in 1943, you shall recognize the urgency of that mission.